What is a capo? If you’re wondering what this handy little accessory actually does, and how best to use it, then you’re in the right place!

 If your guitar sounds out of tune while using a capo it is likely because it is using too much pressure, causing the pitch of the notes to raise slightly.
 If your capo allows it, reduce the clamping pressure until the chords sound correct.

-If you have placed the capo too far back from the fret wire this can also bend the strings slightly out of tune.
-In addition, old and worn strings can also cause issues when using a capo – remember to change your strings regularly!
+If you have placed the device too far back from the fret wire this can also bend the strings slightly out of tune.
+In addition, old and worn strings can cause issues when using a capo – remember to change your strings regularly!

 Finally, it could just be that you have a bad/cheap capo!
 I’d recommend investing in a quality option like the G7th capo I spoke about above if you are going to be regularly using one.